Karate vs. Taekwondo: What Is The Difference?

 • Sporting attitude

-Fighters can score one, two, or three points for attacking techniques; three points are awarded for a Jodan kick or any scoring technique performed on a fallen opponent.
-Two points are given for mid-level kicks, and one point is awarded for mid or upper-level punch.
+Fighters can score one, two, or three points for attacking techniques; three points are awarded for a head kick or any scoring technique performed on a fallen opponent.

-For head kicks, when electronic scoring is not used, panels of four judges have to push a button when they see scoring points, and when three judges agree to the score, a point is awarded.
+When electronic scoring is not used, panels of four judges have to push a button when they see scoring points, and when three judges agree to the score, a point is awarded.

 Gear